Sonata system

 Arduino Shield

-The Arduino Shield header has 10 GPIO pins.
+The Arduino Shield header has 14 pins that can act as GPIO.
 When writing, it only writes the bits for which the output is set to enable.
 The input and output registers have the same bit mapping.

 Bit offsetDescription